avpripri/avpripri/eHP-18.md

 # solar

-Flexible solar panels can be found that produce 260w/m^2.
-If you could conver the entire 10.3m^2 That's 2.7kw, not likely, but 2kw is.
-So for every hour you soar you get back 20 minutes of cruise.
+Flexible solar panels can be found that produce 210w/m^2.
+If you could cover the entire 10.5m^2 That's 2.2kw, not likely, but 1.8kw is.
+So for every hour you soar you get back 18 minutes of cruise.
+The easiest way to think of it is that the panels add a net-effective 30mph "boost" to cruise.
+More hours soaring, more total range.

 # missions
 23.4kwh of battery is a TON!
 A cross country mission profile could look like...